RdeSwart/friends-quiz/README.md

 ### Question and Answer Box
 ![question box](assets/readme-files/frame-box.png)

 The question and answer box is located in the Friends Photo Frame image.
-The answer boxes will change to purple when hovered over.
+The answer buttons will change to purple and have a box shadow effect when hovered over.
 You get one chance to answer.
 The questions will be shuffled each time you start the game, to give a better repeat experience.

 ### Cursor Emoji